-Labeling Requirements: The Jordan Standards and Metrology Organization sets labeling requirements.
 A list of ingredients in descending order of predominance is not required.
-All labels must be in Arabic; alternatively, a supplementary Arabic language adhesive label is acceptable (e.g., a sticker).
+All labels must be in Arabic; alternatively, an Arabic language adhesive label is acceptable.
 The label at minimum must contain:

 - Product name

-- Manufacturer's name and address
+- The manufacturer's name and address

 - Net weight

 - Fortifying matter (e.g., added vitamins and minerals to powdered milk)

 - Lot number and a "use before" or "best by" date

+- Country of Origin

+- Storage conditions.

 Jordan's labeling requirements do not include Recommended Daily Intake (RDIs) levels.
-Nutritional labeling nevertheless is mandatory for certain food categories (e.g., infant formula and food for dietary use).
+Nutritional labeling nevertheless is mandatory for certain food categories (e.g., infant formula and food for dietary use or any food with special cases or claims).
 Shelf-life labeling has been replaced by the "best before" standard.

-The Jordan Standards and Metrology Organization interprets "best before" as being the product's expiry date; no product is authorized for retail sale beyond this date.
+The Jordan Standards and Metrology Organization interprets "best before" as being the product's expiry date; no product is authorized for sale beyond this date.
 Jordan will scrutinize product labels at border crossing points.
 Current legislation holds the importer accountable for a product's content as specified on the label.
 Labeling ambiguities and printing errors can lead to rejections.
 Currently, U.S.-origin product labeled "containing" or "may contain genetically engineered (GE) ingredients" are being selectively rejected.

-Nutritional Labeling Requirements: Nutritional labeling is mandatory for infant formula and food for dietary use.
+Nutritional Labeling Requirements: Nutritional labeling is mandatory for infant formula and food for dietary use or any food with special cases or claims.
 Importers are responsible for informing foreign suppliers of any applicable labeling and marking requirements.
 All labels must either be in Arabic or have a stick-on label in Arabic.
-Nutritional labeling is mandatory in certain categories of food, including infant formula and food for dietary use.
-In general, the label should contain the name of the product, the manufacturer's name and address, net weight, fortifying matter, lot number and best before date.
+Nutritional labeling is mandatory in certain categories of food, including infant formula and food for dietary use or any food with special cases or claims.
+In general, the label should contain the name of the product, the manufacturer's name and address, net weight, fortifying matter, lot number and best before date List of ingredients in descending order, country of origin, storage conditions.
 A food shipment may be rejected based on ambiguous labeling content.